GetValkyrie/valkyrie/README.md

 The codebase of a modern Drupal site is complex.
 Maintaining the security of the codebase requires frequent updates.
 We are striving to fully automate such updates.
 While we aren't there yet, we've made things pretty easy.
-You can expect significant further improvements here in the coming weeks.
+You can expect significant further improvements in these features.